Send Mobile App Messages over API

 string | Email of the user if it is provided in User Profile. | |

-{custom field} | string | Any field from installation custom attribute parameters.
-Learn more about custom attributes in Android, iOS and Cordova SDK documentation. |
+Any field from installation custom attribute parameters.
+Learn more about custom attributes in the following SDK documentation: |

 COMBINING DIFFERENT ADDRESS TYPES IN A SINGLE REQUEST